 One of the leading institutions in this area is Evergreen State College in Olympia, Washington.
 They host an annual National Summer Institute to explore ways to strengthen learning community programs at colleges and universities across the nation.
 For more information, please visit the National Summer Institute or email: firstname.lastname@example.org

 Every year, WSU sends a team to the National Learning Community Conference.
-Amy Cooper has been presenting at the NLCC for the past three years.
+Amy Cooper has been presenting at the NLCC for the past seven years.
 You can find more informaiton about the NLCC here: https://www.facebook.com/nlcc.consortium

 In June 2008, WSU sent a team to the National Summer Institute for Learning Communities (NSILC).
 During the conference, the team attended lectures and workshops and worked with learning community experts from around the country to develop a two-year plan for WSU learning communities.
 An overview is available.